 According to the RIDLT Labor Market Information's 2030 industry Outlook Report Rhode Island employment is expected to increase by more than 55,000 jobs during the 2020-2030 projection period (https://dlt.ri.gov/labor-market-information/data-center/2030-industry-occupational-projections).
-Employment by 2030 is projected to reach 547,130- an increase of 56,130 (11.4%) jobs from the 2020 employment level.
+Employment by 2030 is projected to reach 547,130- an increase of 56,130 (11.4%)

+jobs from the 2020 employment level.
 Nationally employment is projected to increase by 7.5%.

 Much of this growth is attributed to the increased demand for the products and services provided by Accommodation and Food Services; Health Care and Social Assistance; Professional, Scientific, and Technical Services; and Retail Trade.
 The largest single industry will continue to be the Health Care & Social Assistance sector, representing 85,100 jobs by 2030.
-This sector is expected to account for over 12% of all new job growth expected in the state during the 2020-2030 projection period, driven by continued increases in the number of insured, medical advances and technology, along with an aging population.
+This sector is expected to account for over 12% of all new job growth expected in the state during the 2020-2030 projection period,

 Accommodation & Food Services will increase by the largest total number of jobs (13,761) during the 2020-2030 projection period (a 35.3% increase over 2020 employment [note that 2020 Food Service employment was reduced significantly due to the Covid-19 pandemic]).
 Construction remains a key priority for the state and will continue to represent a sizable portion of the labor market by 2030.
 The Construction sector is projected to grow at 16.2% during the 2020 -2030 projection period.
 Total jobs in the construction reached a low of 15,400 in February 2011 but now projects to employ 22,000 by 2030.
-This growth is partially driven by continued economic recovery, as well as substantial public works projects to repair roads and bridges.
-Longitudinal Employer-Household Dynamics data prepared by the state Labor Market Information office reports that the percentage of younger age construction workers in Rhode Island is shrinking, while the percentage of older construction workers appears to be on the rise.
+This growth is Longitudinal Employer-Household Dynamics data prepared by the state Labor Market Information office reports that the percentage of younger age construction workers in Rhode Island is shrinking, while the percentage of older construction workers appears to be on the rise.
 Between 2001 and 2021, the two older age groups of 45-54 and 55+ both experienced an increase in the percentage of construction workers, with the 55+ age group representing 27.3% of the construction workforce in 2021, up from 11.4% in 2001.
 The four younger age groups of 14-18, 19-24, 25-34 and 35-44, all reported a decrease in the percentage of construction workers.
 The percentage of construction workers in age group 35-44 reported the largest decrease among these four age groups.
 This age group represented 22.1% of the construction workforce in 2021, which was down from 33.5% in 2001.